k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_catalog_app.md

 * **Expand** <img src="images/expand.png" style="zoom:80%;" />or **Collapse** <img src="images/collapse.png" style="zoom:80%;" /> the next level elements.

   * For example, clicking the <img src="images/expand.png" style="zoom:80%;" /> icon of the Data Platform expands all of its Schemas.
-  * A double-click on the selected node can also expand or collapse it.
+  * A double-click on a selected node can either expand or collapse it.

 * **Hide** <img src="images/hide.png" style="zoom:80%;" /> the element from the window.
 The hidden element can be unhidden either from the Actions menu (as explained further in this article) or by reloading the catalog.